On the Maximal Subgroups of $E_7(q)$ and Related Almost Simple Groups: Preliminary results

 Generally the outer automorphism groups of our subgroups $H$ are fairly small, since $H$ is simple and of fairly low order, so this is not too difficult.
 If the characters of $H$ on $M(E_7)$ and $L(E_7)$ are not stable under an automorphism $\phi$ of $H$, then in order for $\sigma$ to induce $\phi$ on $H$, raising eigenvalues to that power must have the effect of $\phi$ on the characters, just as in the analysis above on swapping $\mbG$-classes.

 If $\sigma$ has no effect on the characters of $M(E_7)$ and $L(E_7)$, and neither does $\phi$, then we will need a different method to determine the action of $\sigma$ on $H$, and that will have to be ad hoc.
+This is particularly important for $\PSU_3(3)$ (see Section \ref{sec:psu33}).

 Diagonal automorphisms are generally much more difficult to understand.
 The next lemma gives us some control in many cases.
-The remaining issue is when $p$ is odd and $N_\mbG(H)/H\cdot Z(\mbG)$ contains an involution, which could be the diagonal automorphism of $G$.
+The issue is when $p$ is odd and $N_\mbG(H)/HZ(\mbG)$ contains an involution, which could be the diagonal automorphism of $G$.